CatTastic23/CatTastic23/README.md

 - 🔭 I’m currently working on ...
 Facial Recognition Project..
 More details to come.
 Currently brainstorming.
 Also, going to analyze Digimon TCG data I've created myself very soon.
 - 🌱 I’m currently learning ...
 Data Analytics and Data Science through Coursera and self learning.
 - 👯 I’m looking to collaborate on ... open source projects.
-- 🤔 I’m looking for help with ... finding a job.
+- 🤔 I’m looking for help with ... finding more experience in data analytics.
 - 💬 Ask me about ... anything.
 - 📫 How to reach me: ... my email.
 - 😄 Pronouns: ...
 She/Her